 How To Make A Kimchi Omelet

-Start by beating the eggs together with the mirin in a mixing bowl.
+Start by beating a couple of eggs together with the mirin in a small bowl.

 Heat a nonstick skillet over medium-high heat, add the zucchini, green onion and kimchi and saute for about 2 minutes.